Improving Experience for

 The Challenge

 The PyKX documentation grew over time and became hard to navigate.
-Developers often struggled to find what they needed, know where to start, or move between high-level ideas and real examples — especially challenging for new users.
+Developers often struggled to find what they needed, know where to start, or move between high-level ideas and real examples.

 Design Goal